-Our History department publishes cutting-edge historical research, trains students to become critical thinkers and strong researchers, and shares our passion for history with the community.
+Our Department of History publishes cutting-edge historical research, trains students to become critical thinkers and strong researchers, and shares our passion for history with the community.
 Classes are small, and our close-knit History majors and faculty hold regular social events and service activities through our award-winning history honor society.

 Department of History